-Chikako Sasaki graduated with distinction from the Yong Siew Toh Conservatory of Music, National University of Singapore in 2015 where she studied violin performance under Zuo Jun.
-During her studies, she has won the 2nd prize at the YST Concerto Competition (Violin) and worked professionally with the Metropolitan Festival Orchestra.
-Prior to joining the Singapore Symphony Orchestra, she has worked with Hong Kong Sinfonietta.
+Chikako Sasaki graduated with distinction from the Yong Siew Toh Conservatory of Music, National University of Singapore, in 2015 where she studied violin performance under Zuo Jun.
+During her studies, she won the Second Prize at the YST Concerto Competition (Violin) and worked professionally with the Metropolitan Festival Orchestra.
+She worked with the Hong Kong Sinfonietta prior to joining the Singapore Symphony Orchestra.

-Chikako began her violin lessons with Yoko Tanaka in Japan.
-She then moved to New Zealand in 2007 and continued her lessons with Emma Barron and Vesa-Matti Leppänen, concertmaster of the New Zealand Symphony Orchestra.
+Chikako was born in Fukushima, Japan and began her violin lessons with Yoko Tanaka.
+She then moved to New Zealand in 2007 and continued her lessons with Emma Barron and Vesa-Matti Leppänen, Concertmaster of the New Zealand Symphony Orchestra.
 While in New Zealand, she has appeared as a soloist with the Wellington Youth Orchestra and the Manawatu Sinfonia performing concertos by Sibelius and Saint-Saëns.

-She plays on a 1914 Annibale Fagnola generously loaned by Mr. & Mrs. Rin Kei Mei.
+She plays on a 1914 Annibale Fagnola generously loaned by Mr. and Mrs. Rin Kei Mei.